publisha/publisha.github.io/pages/text2id.md

 [![Spaces are represented by red dots](/images/2017/04/text2id/image1.png)](/images/2017/04/text2id/image1.png)

-Here is an image that shows a sample extract of a scene in my text editor (Textwrangler).
-I have switched on the invisible characters; you will notice spaces and line breaks.
+Find here an image that shows a sample extract of a scene in my text editor (Textwrangler).
+I have switched on the *Show Hidden Characters* so you can see spaces and line breaks.
 It looks as if the first line includes the name of the speaker and this spoken text is in verse.
-The stage directions are displaying as centred, but this is achieved by spaces added.
+The stage directions are displaying as centred, but this is achieved by spaces added to the left of the text.
 This is because my text is a facsimile of a printed edition.
 I need to be aware of this.
-I can leave this alone before I place the whole text into InDesign, but eventually, I need to remove these spaces, and get the spacing needed by creating a style in InDesign.
+I can leave this alone [^2]before I place the whole text into InDesign, but eventually, I need to remove these spaces, and get the spacing needed by creating a style in InDesign.

-You can optionally prepare the text in a word processor and use the styles to create your basic layout.
-I prefer to leave this aspect until the text is placed in InDesign.
+You can optionally prepare the text in a word processor and use the styles to create your basic layout but I prefer to leave this aspect until the text is placed in InDesign.

-We could remove these spaces and paragraph breaks, but my advice is to leave spaces alone until we have placed into out InDesign document.
+We could remove these spaces and paragraph breaks, but my advice is to leave spaces alone until we have placed into the InDesign document.

 ## A Replacement Strategy

 The reason for leaving these unwanted spaces in the text, is that we will be looking for patterns in the text, to help us use Search and Replace across the whole of the Shakespeare play text.
-We can remove breaks (or carriage returns) between the paragraphs when we ‘Place’ the text.
+We can remove extra breaks (or carriage returns) between the paragraphs when we ‘Place’ the text.
 Switch this feature on when we place the text.

 [![Options when placing raw unstyled text.](/images/2017/04/text2id/image2.png)](/images/2017/04/text2id/image2.png)